 If a goldfish is startled by you or another external source, they may take in the pent-up adrenaline rush and chase another goldfish.
 This is common with new goldfish who are not yet familiar with their surroundings.
 This can also occur from small children tapping on the glass or making fast movements around the tank.
 Aside from the fish showing temporary aggression, it will also become stressed as a result.

-Goldfish are not naturally territorial, and this behavior should be considered odd.
-Although it is not a cause for concern, this is not a goldfish’s natural behavior.
+Goldfish are not naturally territorial, and this behavior should be considered odd, although it is not necessarily a cause for concern.
 The most common cause of a goldfish being territorial is if they are jealous of other fish in the tank or if the tank is too small.
 Territorial behavior is distinguished by chasing and nipping other goldfish away from a certain area in the tank.

 Some goldfish just naturally have a slightly aggressive nature.
 This type of goldfish may not find interest in certain goldfish tank mates and bully them.
 This does not have a solution and should be dealt with accordingly.
 An aggressive fish will stress out other goldfish and cause them to hide.

-Aggression in goldfish should be dealt with as soon as you notice any signs of aggression within the tank.
+So are goldfish aggressive?
+Generally, the answer is no, they are peaceful fish that like to live in groups.
+However, aggression in goldfish should be dealt with as soon as you notice any signs of it within the tank.
 Ensure that the goldfish has a large tank and an appropriate stocking rate.
 Aggression can typically be easily identified and diagnosed in an aquarium.
 Any form of aggression in goldfish should be considered abnormal.
-Every factor of aggression should be considered before you decide it is the goldfish’s personality, as this is usually not the case.
+Every factor of aggression should be considered before you decide that it is just the goldfish’s personality, as this is usually not the case.

 We hope this article has helped you identify and find solutions to your goldfish’s aggressive behavior.